openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 The Enercon E82 is used for the wind cost at £1033/kW and an O&M cost of £33/kW/year.
 Assuming perhaps generous low interest finance at 2.5% (simple interest) over 20 years.
 The actual cost is £1313/kW.
 Multiplied by 1.5 kW per household is £1970.

 For Solar a low domestic installation cost of £1625/kW is assumed, again paid for with low interest finance at 2.5% over a service lifetime of 30 years.
 The actual cost is £311/kW.
 Multiplied by 1.5 kW per household is £3,467.
-Solar PV is likely to last at least 30 years, a maintanence cost of £20/kW/y is included to cover inverter maintanence.
+Solar PV is likely to last at least 30 years, a maintenance cost of £20/kW/y is included to cover inverter maintenance.
 Large scale solar is likely much cheaper than this as recent Contracts For Difference auctions have resulted in MWh prices that are similar to Onshore wind.

 The CCGT cost is assumed to be £600/kW, paid for with low interest finance at 2.5% over 35 years.
 The actual cost is £901/kW.
 Multiplied by 1.6 kW per household is £1441.
-Maintenance costs are assumed to be £40/kW/year and plant lifetime 35 years.
+Maintenance costs are assumed to be £40/kW/year and plant lifetime 35 years which may be a high estimate.

-Bulk refined biomethane costs of £0.03/kWh are assumed - to be refined.
+Bulk refined biomethane costs of £0.03/kWh are assumed.

 The onshore wind, solar and CCGT backup capacities used here are based on the results of the 10 year hourly zero carbon energy model providing 100% of demand from the zero carbon energy sources listed.
+The additional biomass and renewable electricity required for producing aviation fuel is not included in the capacities below.

 |                             | Capacity |       | kWh/d | Capital cost | / year | O&M/year |
 |-----------------------------|----------|-------|-------|--------------|--------|----------|